na-na-hi/renget/archive/lcbguide.md

 MD2H (Unlocked after chapter 4) | 18 | 30 | 225 (All 4 weekly bonuses)

 **4. Thread & EXP Luxcavation**
-Unlocked sometime after you beat chapter 2.
+The first tier of each is unlocked sometime during chapter 2.
 Both can be either fought normally, or skipped for extra Module cost if you hate farming.
-XP stages have three levels - 8, 18 and 28.
+Skipping a Luxcavation gives 50% less for the Modules spent, but 50% more for the individual run.
+It is more advisable to skip Thread Luxcavation over EXP Luxcavation, because Thread Luxcavation has daily bonuses.
+EXP stages have three levels - 8, 18 and 28.
 The higher the enemy level, the higher the rewards.
 Thread stages have two levels - 20 and 30.

 **5. Refraction Railway**
 Endgame hard content.
 You have until the next railway to complete it for very good rewards, just with a considerable upfront Module cost.
 It also rewards you with an extra banner based on turn count and completion time that can be used in virtual dick measuring contests.